oVirt/ovirt-site/source/feature/feature-template.html.md

 Expand on the summary, if appropriate.
 Explain the goal; the more details you can provide the better.

 ### Prerequisites
-List any hardware or software prerequisites.
-Or any steps that need to be performed before the feature can be implemented.
+List any hardware or software prerequisites or any steps that need to be performed before the feature can be implemented.

 ### Limitations
 List any limitations of the feature.